kirkwoodwest/Bitwig-Remote-OSC/README.md

 ## Paths

-## Midi Remote
+## Midi Remote (Optional)
 This also includes a midi input which you can use for midi mapping as well.
-If you aren't using this feature just select any other device to fill it out and bitwig will be ok.
+If you don't need this don't select it.

 ...